-IPPR, in partnership with Ageing Better, are hosting this private roundtable event on understanding the experiences of those aged 50-69.
-This event will take place on Tuesday 30th November at 12.30-14.00 (GMT) via ZOOM.
+IPPR, in partnership with Ageing Better, hosted this private roundtable event on understanding the experiences of those aged 50-69.
+This event took place on Tuesday 30th November at 12.30-14.00 (GMT) via ZOOM.

 Increasing lifespans mean that by 2038, nearly 10 million of us will be in our 70s and 80s.
 Our research shows that unless we take immediate action to improve their prospects today, 2.6 million of these people – men and women who are in their 50s and 60s now - are at risk of having a poor quality of life in old age.
 This is because they are already missing out on key factors that we know are essential to a good experience of ageing such as social connections, financial security, and good health - factors which in the next twenty years are likely to get worse.

 Ageing Better commissioned University College London (UCL) and the Institute for Public Policy Research (IPPR) to carry out a mixed-methods research study to give us the fullest picture of people’s lives at this stage.
-We will be presenting and discussing our findings at this roundtable.
+We presented and discussed our findings at this roundtable.